yaguzmang/ICSS_coding_challenge/README.md

 # ICSS Coding Challenge
-This is the repository where you can find my solutions to the alaTest/ValueChecker (ICSS) challenge 2021
+This is the repository where you can find my solutions to the alaTest/ValueChecker (ICSS) challenge 2021 and my CV.

 ## Author :black_nib:
 - Yhoan Alejandro Guzmán García